 Some invasive, while damaging to the area, are medicine and can be healing.
 Removing these plants, roots and all, can help an area while also providing you with medicine to work with.
 However as a bioregional animist the most clear use for almost any invasive is curse-work.
 Invasive's destroy the bioregion, and can be used to destroy others.
 Melaleuca is a tree with paper-like bark that dries up swamps and wetlands that are crucial to Florida environments.
 Taking that bark and writing the name of an enemy on it can function as a curse to drain that person of energy and resources.

 Addressing invasive on a spiritual level can be strange.
 They want to stay, despite the harm they cause, and there is virtually nothing you can do that will change that.
 Using banishing work on the organism is one route, another would be blessing work for native species.
-Blessing research being conducted on the animals or blessing work on the native predators in the area.
+Bless research being conducted on the animals or bless the native predators in the area to be more successful.

 It is possible that the spirit I have the most adversarial relationship to in my entire practice is the Sun.
 As a Celtic Reconstructinist I always feel I should have this deep seated affection for the Sun and its movements.
 However as a Floridian the Sun has killed my plants, given my family members heat stroke, and sun-bleached damn near everything I own.
 And just so y’all know, sun bleaching isn’t just “making colors fade” the sun can literally destroy things from repeated exposure- just look at our cars down here.